-- Symptomatic bradycardia - HR < 50 AND ONE of the following: - " Unstable patient (e.g., hypotension, AMS/ALOC, shock, chest pain, severe SOB, heart block) - " Unresponsive to atropine.
-(Atropine administration should not delay implementation of external pacing for patients with poor perfusion.)
-Medication: Atropine (3035).
+- Symptomatic bradycardia - HR <50 AND one of the following: - " Unstable Patient (e.g., hypotension, AMS/ALOC, shock, chest pain, severe SOB, heart block) - Unresponsive to atropine (atropine administration should not delay implementation of external pacing for patients with poor perfusion.)

-- Patients without a pulse - Patients in traumatic cardiac arrest - Patients in asystole - In patients with an effectively firing pacemaker, look for other causes of hypotension. - 1.
-Consider premedication per Medications: Midazolam (3135) or Fentanyl (3080) and Ketamine (3115). - A. This is a consideration for a conscious patient-do not delay treatment to administer medications. - 2.
-Consider contacting MC.
-(If MC contact is not possible at the initiation of the procedure due to the severity of the patient condition-contact when the patient is more stable or more personnel arrive). - 3.
+- Patients without a pulse - Patients meeting Death in the Field criteria.
+See GENERAL GUIDELINES AND POLICIES: Determination of Death in the Field. - Patients in traumatic cardiac arrest - Patients in asystole - In patients with an effectively firing pacemaker, look for other causes of hypotension. - 1.
+Consider premedication per MEDS: midazolam or fentanyl and ketamine hydrochloride. - A. This is a consideration for a conscious patient-do not delay treatment to administer medications. - 2.
+Consider contacting MC (If MC contact is not possible at the initiation of the procedure due to the severity of the patient condition-contact when the patient is more stable or more personnel arrive). - 3.
 Ensure ECG limb lead electrodes are attached, and monitor displays a rhythm. - 4.
 Attach pacing pads to anterior and posterior chest.
 The anterior pad should be placed midway between the xyphoid process and the left nipple at the apex of the heart.
 The posterior pad should be beneath the left scapula and lateral to the spine at heart level.
-(There are multiple placement options-follow the recommendations of the device being used)

-Ensure pads adhere properly-most units will not operate if pads are not properly adherent.

-- 5. Print rhythm strips.

-- 6. Set device to "Pacing" mode.

-- 7. Set the rate between 60 and 90 bpm.
+(There are multiple placement options-follow the recommendations of the device being used) - A. ensure the pads are adherent-most units will not operate it pads are not properly adherent. - 5.
+Print rhythm strips. - 6.
+Set device to "Pacing" mode - 7.
+Set the rate between 60-90 bpm.

-- 8. Set the electrical current (or output) to the lowest setting: - A. Gradually increase the current until a pacer spike is seen on the monitor. - B. Continue increasing until a QRS complex is seen-this indicates electrical capture. - 9.
-Confirm mechanical capture (patient pulse). - 10.
-A paced rhythm will have a spike with each QRS-the T wave will (generally) be broad and tall. - 11.
-Reassess patient - V-fib rare-monitor closely - Burns: (rare) patients being paced for a long time (> 4 hours) may develop skin burns.
-Ensure the skin is clean before placing the pads and that the pads are intact. - Failure to recognize an underlying treatable ventricular fibrillation due to obscuration of ECG by pacer spikes - " Troubleshoot by canceling the TCP-this will pause the spikes to allow for identification of an underlying rhythm.
+- 8. Set the electrical current (or output) to the lowest setting: - A. Gradually increase the current until a pacer spike is seen on the monitor - B. Continue increasing until a QRS complex is seen-this indicates electrical capture - 9.
+Confirm mechanical capture (patient pulse) - 10.
+A paced rhythm will have a spike with each QRS the T wave will (generally) be broad and tall. - 11.
+Reassess patient - V-fib rare-monitor closely - Burns: (rare) patients being paced for a long time (>4 hours) may develop skin burns.
+Ensure the skin is clean prior to placing the pads and that the pads are intact - Failure to recognize an underlying treatable ventricular fibrillation due to obscuration of ECG by pacer spikes - " Troubleshoot by canceling the TCP-this will pause the spikes to allow for identification of an underlying rhythm.